q2-micom

 The first artifacts you will want to produce are the metabolic community models.
 These are sample-specific metabolic models that contain all taxa in a sample (i.e. all taxa represented in AGORA) at the correct relative abundance (i.e. as inferred from the 16S or metagenomic sequencing data).
 To build these models, you will need the relative abundance and taxonomic annotation for each sequence variant in your sample.
 Luckily, one of the main function of Qiime 2 is to obtain these features from your sequencing data …phew.

 For the purposes of this tutorial, we will provide pre-built artifacts for a 16S amplicon sequencing data set from healthy donors and individuals with recurrent C. difficile infection.
 Those files were taken from the ISB Microbiome course 2023, so feel free to check out the course to learn more about the samples and how they were processed.
-These artifacts were generated using DADA2 and the taxonomy was inferred using the SILVA database (version 132).
+These artifacts were generated using DADA2 and the taxonomy was inferred using the NCBI Refseq database.

 Downloads: